Naexon/knowledgebase/OAuth.md

     * e.g. the user
 * __Client__
     * refers to the application that wants the data
+    * has to be registered with the Auth Server beforehand
+        * gets a unique client ID and a secret
 * __Authorization Server__
     * system used to accept to give the information
 * __Resource Server__